fdezcaminero/RailsForms/README.md

-# Micro-Reddit Rails Web-App - Models & Migrations
+# Building Forms in Rails
 > This project gave us a chance to actually build some forms, both using nearly-pure HTML and then graduating to using the helper methods that Rails provides.

 > Full task description [here](https://www.theodinproject.com/courses/ruby-on-rails/lessons/forms)